“There’s always a time to shine,” she said, curling her bottom lip.

 But before I can answer her, she continues . . .

 “I like to take out my pastel pink shirts on these occasions when I feel shiny.
-Reminds me of cotton candy and the summer of 1972— or a breezy blouse that’s indigo blue.
+It reminds me of cotton candy and the summer of 1972— or a breezy blouse that’s indigo blue.

 I frown and reflect on the dozen black shirts hanging in a row on one side of my closet.
-Even the hangers look tired and exhausted from holding them up.
-The other side has a smaller colorful section that used to hang off my thinner more active body.
+Even the hangers looked tired and exhausted from holding them up.
+The other side has a smaller colorful section that used to hang off my thinner, more active body.

 She looks up again with a glazed expression.

 “Sometimes on rare occasions, I braid my hair like a fishtail and sit on a rock by the river.”

 “Over there . . .”